-Boozy Root Beer Stand Glazed Ham may not be the most politically correct recipe, but the glaze is so good and all of the alcohol will burn off.
+Boozy Root Beer Stand Glazed Ham may not be the most politically correct recipe, but the glaze is so good and all of the alcohol burns off.

 This ham cost about 3 times LESS than a typical HBH per pound.
 Okay, you won’t have a super crispy glaze that comes with HB hams but the flavor of my glaze is awesome and it also gets a nice crust.

+Of course!
 To make your Easter dinner easier, I have included an option to cook your ham in the slow cooker.
-This is the 11th recipe in my yearlong series “52 Weeks Of Slow Cooker Meals” Make sure you check out all my easy slow cooker meals at my Crock Pot Recipe page.
+Make sure you check out all my easy slow cooker meals at my Crock Pot Recipe page.

 - 1 8-10 lb spiral sliced fully cooked ham